‘Thor: Ragnarok’ Spoilers: Chris Hemsworth’s Makeover And Loki’s Power Struggle

 Could this mean Loki is responsible for sending Thor to Sakaar in the first place?

 While this all sounds pretty heavy, Thor: Ragnarok star Chris Hemsworth has gone on record in sharing that the film won’t be completely dire.
-He says the film’s director, Taika Waititi, has brought some much-needed levity to the story.
+He says the film’s director, Taika Waititi, has brought some much needed levity to the story.
 He says the entire cast of Thor: Ragnarok has appreciated the new direction Taika has taken the story, creating a fun and more light atmosphere behind the scenes, as well as on film.

 “Each day we were like, ‘Are we pushing it too far?
 Are we allowed to have this much fun?'” shares Hemsworth of filming Thor: Ragnarok.